Strategy review 2018-2022

 There’s always more to do on this front but our brand, the investment in our middle managers, and internal initiatives that are leading to new approaches are pointing the way forward.

 The coming years are going to be defined by inflation and global shifts in power and supply.
 The political response to the fallout will dictate the landscape we work in but there are some things that I know will matter:

 - Distribution: If you’re not interested in the distribution effects of policy, you’re not interested in policy.
 We want to focus on groups, issues, and places where the negative effects of policy are felt the most.
 Places where socio-economic inclusion isn’t evenly experienced.

 - Power: Fundamentally place-based change is about a bounded set of relationships, and how power gets distributed across them.
 Genuinely spending your time on that can, and does, change the way people, organisations, funders and systems see the world and do their work.

 - Perspectives: Diversity of perspective can unlock the hardest of challenges.
 Through learning processes and holding tension, we don’t want to shy away from that real opportunity that is at the heart of Renaisi.

 We’ve learned a lot about what it takes to improve a place since 2018.
-Now we’ve got a new senior team and a new strategy launching in the Autumn.
+Now we’ve got a new senior team and a new strategy coming soon.

 There’s more to do.
 I’m excited about the years ahead.